Key takeaways:

 1. Choose the right location

-Package rooms are a great delivery management solution because they make use of existing space.
+Package rooms are a great delivery management solution because they use existing space.
 That said, you still want to choose your location carefully.

 Make sure your package room location meets these recommendations:

-- If you’re planning to install ButterflyMX’s package room solution for added security and efficiency, make sure you have the necessary wiring in place.
+• If you plan to install ButterflyMX’s package room solution for added security and efficiency, ensure you have the necessary wiring in place.
 Try to select a location in which you can install the intercom against the wall, preferably on the door strike side to avoid additional wiring.

 Watch how ButterflyMX’s package room works: